seawavesea23/reset-support/README.md

 # RE:SET Support

-You started something most people never would — and we’re here if you need us.
+You started something most people never would.
+We’re here if you need us.

 This isn’t just an app.
 It’s a challenge to your habits, your hunger, your mind.
 If something isn’t working, we’ll help.
 If you’re unsure, we’ll clarify.
 But remember: discomfort doesn’t always mean danger.